 M&A market prepares for the chill to set in

-London, 1 October 2012 – Following a year of continued macro-economic uncertainty, global M&A activity is falling with the level of completed deals reaching the lowest level since Q1 2010.
-Global volume and value of announced transactions fell by 18% and 11% respectively in the third quarter of 2012, showing that despite a slight uptick in the previous quarter, the prolonged period of slowdown in M&A activity is not over yet, according to the EY M&A Tracker.
+London, 25 September 2012 – Following a year of continued macro-economic uncertainty, global M&A activity is falling with the level of completed deals reaching the lowest level since Q1 2010.
+Global volume and value of announced transactions fell by 18% and 11% respectively in the third quarter of 2012, showing that despite a slight uptick in the previous quarter, the prolonged period of slowdown in M&A activity is not over yet, according to the EY M&A Tracker, released today.

 Looking at completed M&A deals, the global level is at its lowest since the start of the M&A Tracker in the first quarter of 2010, with both volume and value of completions decreasing by 11% quarter-on-quarter.
 In yet another sign of global macro-economic uncertainty continuing to dent corporate confidence, M&A conversion rates are at their lowest point for a decade.
 For transactions announced in the last nine months, only 60% by volume and 42% by value went on to complete in the same period.

 The EY M&A Tracker, is compiled by EY and the M&A Research Centre (MARC) at Cass Business School from six different transaction data sources, which are consolidated and compared to activity levels in Q1 2010 using a proprietary weighted-average methodology.
 1(See notes to editors)

 Dave Murray, EY's Europe, Middle East India and Africa (EMEIA) Transaction Advisory Services Markets Leader comments:

 “The more positive outlook we saw earlier this year has dissipated, as the year has progressed the mood has cooled.
 But it's not a bleak picture all over the world with some markets including Asia, remaining active.”